-Cintas used interest rate lock agreements to hedge against movements in the treasury rates at the time Cintas issued its senior notes in fiscal 2002, 2007 and 2008.
-The amortization of the cash flow hedges resulted in a credit to other comprehensive income of \$0.8 million for each of the fiscal years ended May 31, 2011, 2010 and 2009.
-Cintas also entered into an interest rate lock agreement to hedge against the movement in the treasury rate at the time Cintas issued its senior notes in fiscal 2011, as discussed above.
-This interest rate lock agreement will begin amortization in fiscal 2012 based on the timing of the fiscal 2011 offering.
+Cintas used interest rate lock agreements to hedge against movements in the treasury rates at the time Cintas issued its senior notes in fiscal 2002, 2007, 2008 and 2011.
+The amortization of the cash flow hedges resulted in a credit to other comprehensive income of \$1.5 million, \$0.8 million and \$0.8 million for the fiscal years ended May 31, 2012, 2011 and 2010.

-To hedge the exposure of movements in the foreign currency rates, Cintas uses foreign currency hedges.
+To hedge the exposure of movements in the foreign currency rates, Cintas may use foreign currency hedges.
 These hedges reduce the impact on cash flows from movements in the foreign currency exchange rates.
 Examples of foreign currency hedge instruments that Cintas may use are average rate options and forward contracts.
-Cintas did not have average rate options included in accounts receivable at May 31, 2011, and had \$0.5 million of average rate options included in accounts receivable at May 31, 2010.
-Cintas also had average rate options and forward contracts included in current accrued liabilities of \$0.9 million and less than \$0.1 million at May 31, 2011 and 2010, respectively.
-These instruments increased foreign currency exchange loss by \$0.3 million and \$0.5 million during fiscal 2011 and 2010, respectively.
+Cintas did not have average rate options and forward contracts included in current accrued liabilities at May 31, 2012, and had \$0.9 million of average rate options and forward contracts included in current accrued liabilities at May 31, 2011.
+These instruments increased foreign currency exchange loss by less than \$0.1 million and \$0.3 million during fiscal 2012 and 2011, respectively.

 Cintas has certain covenants related to debt agreements.
 These covenants limit Cintas' ability to incur certain liens, to engage in sale-leaseback transactions and to merge, consolidate or sell all or substantially all of Cintas' assets.
-These covenants also require Cintas to maintain certain debt to capitalization and interest coverage ratios.
+These covenants also require Cintas to maintain certain debt to EBITDA and interest coverage ratios.
 Cross default provisions exist between certain debt instruments.
 Cintas is in compliance with all of the significant debt covenants for all periods presented.
 If a default of a significant covenant were to occur, the default could result in an acceleration of the maturity of the indebtedness, impair liquidity and limit the ability to raise future capital.